-I travel to Alaska to see nature’s most beautiful secret — disappearing soon.
+I travel to Alaska to visit nature’s most magnificent secret—and it's disappearing soon.

 Image via flickr.com